What Would a Nurse be Subject to if Recently Convicted of a Felony? | Nursing Convictions

 Arizona Nurse Felony

-One question our attorneys are frequently asked is whether state law allows a nursing professional with a felony criminal conviction to get a license with the Arizona State Board of Nursing?
-The short answer is, yes.
 An Arizona Felony for nurses will not necessarily prevent a nurse from obtaining a license or a career in the medical field.
-However, the Board has a public policy on their website which covers the details of under what circumstances a nurse (like an RN) with a case that resulted in a criminal conviction can get a license.
+However, the Board has a public policy on its website covering the details of under what circumstances a nurse (like an RN) can get licensed while having a case that resulted in a criminal conviction.